Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Maryland Stats and Trends

-- In Maryland's 12 games this season, it has four wins against the spread.

-- The Terrapins have covered the spread twice this season when favored by 3.5 points or more (in four chances).
+- This season, the Terrapins have two ATS wins in four games as a favorite of 3.5 points or more.

-- Maryland's games this year have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Maryland has gone over the point total in 58.3% of its opportunities this year (seven times in 12 games with a set point total).

-- When Maryland puts up more than 22.9 points, it is 4-1 against the spread and 5-0 overall.
+- Maryland is 4-1 against the spread and 5-0 overall in games when it puts up more than 22.9 points.

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.